tesseract-blue/hachess/README.md

 # Structure

+There are three main directories at the root level of the repository, though only two of these will be visible on GitHub, as the third (`dev`) is included in the gitignore.

+- games: contains a history of all games that have been run on the local machine
+- dev: .gitignore'd - contains code Hart/Adam use to develop their algorithms
+- hachess: contains all hachess module code

 In the `hachess` directory there is: `hachess.py`, which contains the code such that agents can compete against one and other.

 There are three other sub-directories in hachess.
 The first is `agents` - this directory contains all code relating to the agents.

 The second is `resources` - this directory contains all files that may be required in order for an agent to run.

+For example, suppose you create a Q-learning algorithm from scratch, which you then train yourself using the hachess library as an environment.
+You would want to include the Q-learning training code in the /dev directory, so it is opaque to the competitor.
+You would have to make the trained Q-table available to your agent, however, so you would put that in the /resources directory.
+Then, you would put your agent in the /agents directory.

+Each agent should occupy a single python file, and the file should be named according to the following convention:

+- [author name]\_[agent strategy].py

+eg: hart_qlearnmixed.py

 # Time